theseyithan/us-election-betting/README.md

 ElectionBetting is an Ethereum-based smart contract that allows users to place bets on the outcome of a US election.
 Users can bet on either a Democratic or Republican victory, with odds dynamically adjusting based on the distribution of bets.

+> [!CAUTION]
+> Please note that the ElectionBetting smart contract provided in this repository is intended for educational purposes only.
+It is not meant to be deployed or used for real-world online betting without obtaining the necessary permits and complying with local laws and regulations.
+>
+> Please use this code responsibly and in accordance with the laws and regulations of your jurisdiction.

 ## Features

 - Place bets on Democratic or Republican victory